ipification/IPification-Flutter-Plugin/docs/README.md

 If the channel contains `ip` value, Auth will be attempted via IP Auth as a primary channel if Coverage is supported, otherwise fallback to IM will be offered.

 1. Set Scope
-2. Set State (require if you want to send success message via notification, see )
+2. Set State (This is required if you want to send success message via notification, see Setup Push Notifications <a id="push-notifications"></a> )
 3. Perform authentication with `doIMAuthentication(channel: channelValue)` function from `IPificationPlugin` class